Education

 Next steps

-The Government of Canada has established permanent bilateral mechanisms with First Nations, Inuit and Métis leaders as a forum to identify joint priorities, co-develop policy and monitor progress honouring commitments to Call To Action 10.
+ISC will continue to work through established Permanent Bilateral Mechanisms with First Nations, Inuit and the Métis Nation to identify education joint priorities, co-develop policy, program and service options, as well as monitor progress honouring commitments to Call To Action 10.

 11. We call upon the federal government to provide adequate funding to end the backlog of First Nations students seeking a post-secondary education.